-“The methodology that our collaborative team developed allows one to precisely define the local protein environment of receptors as they dynamically change partners and move within the cell,” said Mark von Zastrow, MD, PhD, a professor of psychiatry and cellular and molecular pharmacology at UCSF and the paper’s other senior author.
+“The methodology that our collaborative team developed allows one to precisely define the local protein environment of receptors as they dynamically change partners and move within the cell,” said Mark von Zastrow, MD, PhD, a professor of psychiatry and cellular and molecular pharmacology, member of the UCSF Weill Institute for Neurosciences, and the paper’s other senior author.
 “We ourselves were surprised by the high degree of spatial and temporal resolution that this methodology can achieve.”

 Postdoctoral researchers Braden T. Lobingier, PhD, and Ruth Hüttenhain, PhD, who were co-first authors on the new study, led the development of the new tool, which lets researchers study GPCR signaling cascades by operating like police detectives mapping the criminal network of a secretive crime boss: Starting with a list of proteins that are known collaborators of a particular GPCR, researchers trigger GPCR activity and use a biochemical tracking device to identify these proteins' associates in other parts of the cell.